-Recommended Prior Learning: NCEA Level 1 Commerce.
+Recommended Prior Learning: NCEA Level 1, or at the discretion of the HOF.

 This course focuses on employment, trade, growth, inflation and inequality through the discussion of local and world-wide economic issues.
 An optional Year 13 Macro Economics paper 91403 will be available for students.